-Integrated sector programmes forms the basis for preparing budgets and future sectoral business plans.
+Integrated sector programmes form the basis for preparing budgets and future sectoral business plans.
 There are currently three sectors that require special sector plans, as indicated below, the outputs of which are not applicable to the Local Municipality at present.
 Consequently, the following two special sector plans do not form part of the IDP:

 Water Services Development Plan (“WSDP”);